-What is, and is not, covered in these tiers are based on new minimum standard categories of treatment.
-These standard categories are simply groups of what hospital treatments are, and are not, covered under each policy.
-Each standard category—for example, ‘bone, joint and muscle’ category, or ‘heart and vascular system’ category—sets out the hospital treatments that must be covered by your private health insurer.
+What is, and is not, covered in these hospital tiers are based on new minimum standard clinical categories of treatment.
+These clinical categories are simply groups of what hospital treatments are, and are not, covered under each policy.
+Each clinical category—for example, ‘bone, joint and muscle’ category, or ‘heart and vascular system’ category—sets out the hospital treatments that must be covered by your private health insurer.
 If a policy covers a certain category, then it must cover everything listed in it—not only some things.

-Insurers will continue to be able to offer additional coverage above the minimum requirements in Basic Plus (+), Bronze Plus (+) and Silver Plus (+) tiers.
+Insurers can offer additional coverage above the minimum requirements in Basic Plus (+), Bronze Plus (+) and Silver Plus (+) tiers.

 Your insurer is required to send you a statement summarising what your policy covers and does not cover at least once a year, and again each time your policy changes.

-From 2019 onwards, policy information for new Gold, Silver, Bronze or Basic hospitals and new general treatment policies is sent to you in the form of a Private Health Information Statement (PHIS) including information about what is, and is not, covered based on the new tiers and clinical categories of treatment.
-From 1 April 2020, all policies are summarised in the PHIS documents.
+Since 2019, policy information for new Gold, Silver, Bronze or Basic hospital tiers and general treatment policies is sent to you in the form of a Private Health Information Statement (PHIS).
+The PHIS provides information about what is, and is not, covered based on the new tiers and clinical categories of treatment.
+All available policies are summarised in the PHIS documents.

 You can search for and compare a standard PHIS from every insurer in Australia on this website.
 Insurers can also offer a customised PHIS for their members and in their emails, letters and websites, which may include further information.